memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 I hope you came away from this post with a better understanding of the different setup steps required for different MCU SDKs.

-You will note that I only looked at setup in this post.
+You will note that I only looked at the setup procedures in this post.
 In the future, I intend to compare APIs, ecosystem, and tools.

 Do you have a favorite MCU SDK?
 We'd love to hear about it in the comments!